condac/openForzaTelemetry/README.md

 ## Android app
 The android app is built with Kivy framework, to build your self run: buildozer android debug deploy run
+Download latest release at https://github.com/condac/openForzaTelemetry/releases

 The anrodid app is also runnable on PC see Python program

 ## Python program
 You should be able to run the sam android app on pc simply run: